asyakap/KarmaplusplusClient.Solution/README.md

 First, following the instructions in the README of [this repo](https://github.com/asyakap/KarmaplusplusServicesApi.Solution) to set up and run the Services API.

+### Set Up and Run the Karma++ Volunteering opportunities API Project

+First, following the instructions in the README of [this repo](https://github.com/asyakap/KarmaplusplusVolunteeringApi.Solution) to set up and run the Volunteering API.

 ### Set Up and Run This Project